brandur/sorg/content/nanoglyphs-drafts/047-stainless.md

 Almost five years ago I wrote [New Horizons](/nanoglyphs/024-new-horizons) as I left Stripe and went to work on databases at Crunchy.

-I can hardly believe that!
+I can hardly believe it!
 Those years passed in the blink of an eye, eventually culminating with our acquisition by Snowflake last June.

 Welcome to _Nanoglyph_.
 Five years is a long time, and well, it happened again.